Carlos Eire: Personal life

 Carlos Eire was born in Havana, Cuba, on 23 November 1950.
 His mother was Maria Azucena Eiré González and his father was Antonio Nieto Cortadellas - a prominent judge before Fidel Castro's revolution.
-He also has two brothers, Tony (blood relative), and Ernesto (step-brother); the latter was disliked by all in the family, but the father.
+His brother Tony died in 2018.

 Eire (age 11) and his brother Tony fled to the United States in 1962, becoming another statistic of the 14,000 unaccompanied Cuban children airlifted by Operation Peter Pan.
-His mother would eventually join him a few years later, but never his father.
+His mother would eventually join him a few years later, but never his father, who died unexpectedly in 1976 while trying to leave Cuba.

 Eire married his wife, Jane Vanderlyn Ulrich, in January 1984.
-They have three children, John-Carlos (b.
-1988), Evelyn Grace (b.
-1990), and Bruno Rowan (b.
-1994).
+They have three children.